cse110-fa21-group8/cse110-fa21-group8/admin/meetings/101021-kickoff.md

 </pre>

 ### Decisions:
-- **Backup team lead:** Amjad (Zach is on the waitlist.
-Joanne, Amjad, Brooks all volunteered to be backup lead and the decision was made after speeches via anonymous poll)
+- **Backup team lead:** Amjad //Zach is on the waitlist.
+Joanne, Amjad, Brooks all volunteered to be backup lead and the decision was made after speeches via anonymous poll
-- **Video:** Made separately and compiled (less ideal to get everyone together in person for video)
+- **Video:** Made separately and compiled //less ideal to get everyone together in person for video
 - **Branding:** Software Devils (icon: devil ice bear with 8 glasses) //voted on discord
 - **General role division:** \
 *Leaders:* Ryan Zach (Amjad if Zach doesn’t make it off waitlist)\